otrv4/otrv4/otrv4.md

 ### Revealing MAC Keys

 We reveal old MAC keys to provide [forgeability of messages](#forging-transcripts).
-Old MAC keys are keys for already received messages and, therefore, will no longer be used to verify the authenticity of the message.
+Old MAC keys are keys from already received messages and, therefore, will no longer be used to verify the authenticity of the message.

 //TODO: still using heartbeat?

-Data messages and heartbeat messages (data messages with a plaintext length of zero) reveal MAC keys.
+The first data message sent every ratchet and heartbeat messages (data messages with a plaintext length of zero) reveal MAC keys.
 If a participant has not sent a data message in some configurable amount of time, a heartbeat message is sent to reveal the MAC keys.

 Old MAC keys are formatted as a list of concatenated 64 byte values.